atharaq/atharaq.github.io/cs2-s25/lesson19.md

 1. If we have an **unsorted** list of 1 million integers, about how many comparisons would need need to determine if a number $x$ is in the list?
 10, 20, 100, 1000, or 1,000,000?
 What algorithm would we use?
 2. If we have a **sorted** list of 1 million integers, about how many comparisons would need need to determine if a number $x$ is in the list?
 10, 20, 100, 1000, or 1,000,000?
 What algorithm would we use?
-3. List any questions you have about the material from today or from last week (on algorithms / pseudocode / running time.)

 # Upcoming